WWI Education Resources for Teachers

 The Tank Museum in Dorset is an established centre for learning with activities supporting the National Curriculum.
 The museum offers services for individuals and groups wanting to learn about the subjects of warfare, history and the Royal Armoured Corps regiments.
 There is an excellent walk-through trench experience.
 For information about the services for teachers, schools, students in higher education and access to the archive resources go to The Tank Museum website at:

-This project is supported by the Imperial War Museum (London).
-It is a project to list and locate over 60,000 war memorials in the United Kingdom.
+TThe Imperial War Museum is compiling a list of over 60,000 war memorials in the United Kingdom.